esraaMohamed/UdacityWouldYouRather/README.md

     │   ├── Logout # this is the logout component
     │   ├── MainContainer # this is the main container
     │   ├── Nav # This is the navigation component
-    │   ├── UnansweredQuestions # This is the unanswered questions component │   ├── UnansweredQuestion # This component shows the unanswered question │   ├── UserInfo # This is the user info component │   └── ViewQuestions #This is the view question poll of unanswered questions
+    │   ├── UnansweredQuestion # This component shows the unanswered question │   ├── UserInfo # This is the user info component │   └── ViewQuestions #This is the view question poll of unanswered questions